willvieira/ms_STM-managed/manuscript/manuscript.md

 ![Transient dynamics (metrics described in Figure @fig:num-res1) following climate warming (RCP4.5) along with the increasing management intensity for plantation, harvest, thinning, and enrichment planting.
 Climatic condition is fixed at the boreal (initial mean annual temperature of -1; left panels) and the boreal/mixed state dominance transition (initial mean annual temperature of 0; right panels) regions.](manuscript/img/num-result_2.png){#fig:num-res2}

-## Effect of forest management on range limit shift under climaet warming
+## Effect of forest management on range limit shift under climate warming

 We investigated how forest management affects the range limit shift between the the boreal trailing edge and the mixed leading edge using spatially explicit simulations accounting for dispersal limitations and stochastic dynamics.
 Given the state distribution dominance at equilibrium with current climate (light shaded area in Figure @fig:sim-result), we expect climate warming to push the forest distribution towards colder temperatures with a median range shift of -1.8 $^{\circ}$C (which corresponds to the simulated temperature increase, dark shaded area in Figure @fig:sim-result and dashed line in Figure @fig:sim-result2 b).